 For calling, the iPhone 5S doesn't bring much that's new to the table other than a few more LTE bands.
 It can function on pretty much any next-gen network around the world.

-If you're in the UK, this means that you'll be able to connect to 4G on the likes of Vodafone, O2 and Three when their services are all up and running without a worry – something that will have been a hindrance to those wanting to connect to the super speeds with an iPhone 5.
+If you're in the UK, this means that you'll be able to connect to 4G on the likes of Vodafone, O2, EE and Three without a worry – something that will have been a hindrance to those wanting to connect to the super speeds with an iPhone 5.

 I tested the iPhone 5S on EE's network in the UK, and was mightily impressed with the results - which makes sense, given 4G is all fast and that.

-When there's a full signal, the phone is blisteringly quick over 4G, although when a couple of bars (or spots, now we're in iOS 7 territory) drop off, the speeds can slacken quite measurably too.
+When there's a full signal, the phone is blisteringly quick over 4G, although when a couple of bars (or spots as they are now) drop off, the speeds can slacken quite measurably too.

 However, unlike its predecessor, there's a real feel that the iPhone 5S is a handset designed for 4G – although running at the faster connection does seem to cook the battery somewhat.

 The call quality on the iPhone is nothing to shout about, with the slightly sharper edges of the phone making it even harder to hear people due to reticence to push it closer to your ear hole.

 The sound quality emanating from the earpiece is decent without being stonkingly clear and there's not much in the way of audio enhancement to play with.
 It's worth noting that on rival handsets there's always a lot more that you can do to improve things in this respect.